Stachenn/Stachenn/README.md

 - 👋 Hi, I’m @Stachenn
 - 👀 I’m interested in programing
 - 🌱 I’m currently learning cpp
-- 🤔 I'm want to focus on learning mainly frontend and programming for microcontrollers
+- 🤔 I'm want to focus on learning mainly programming

 <!---
 Stachenn/Stachenn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.